-James has been Artistic Director of Royal and Derngate Theatres for nine celebrated years.
+For the past nine years James has been Artistic Director at Royal and Derngate Theatres, nominated for Theatre of the Year in The 2022 Stage Awards.
 In 2019/20, before the pandemic hit, the venue reached more than 600,000 audiences nationwide, toured its Made in Northampton productions to over 100 venues across the UK and internationally, engaged 25,000 participants in its education programmes and transferred four plays to the West End, winning the Olivier Award for Best Family Show for The Worst Witch.
-This year, James creatively produced Four Quartets with Ralph Fiennes which reopened 7 regional theatres and transfers to the West End in November.
-Meanwhile, he directs Joe Penhall’s Blue/Orange with Giles Terera and Michael Balogun.
+In 2021, James creatively produced Four Quartets with Ralph Fiennes which reopened 7 regional theatres and transferred to the West End, directed Joe Penhall’s Blue/Orange with Giles Terera and Michael Balogun and produced Gin Craze! which was named as one of the best productions of 2021 by The Guardian and The Stage.

 James’ productions at Royal & Derngate include world premieres of The Pope by Anthony McCarten with Anton Lesser, subsequently adapted into the 2020 Oscar, Golden Globe and BAFTA nominated film The Two Popes; Arthur Miller’s The Hook (UK Theatre Award for Touring); Roy Williams’ Soul with Adjoa Andoh, which transferred to Hackney Empire; and the 2020 Olivier Award nominated Our Lady of Kibeho.
 The latter was James’s third collaboration with playwright Katori Hall since premiering her first play The Mountaintop with David Harewood and Lorraine Burroughs, which won the 2010 Olivier Award for Best New Play.